philipperemy/cond_rnn/README.md

 ## Background

 This implementation was inspired from the very good answer: [Adding Features To Time Series Model LSTM](https://datascience.stackexchange.com/a/17139), which I quote below.
-The option 3 was implemented in this library.
+The option 3 was implemented in this library (with a slight modification: we do not add 𝑣⃗ to the hidden state but rather overwrite the hidden state by 𝑣⃗).

 For RNNs (e.g., LSTMs and GRUs), the layer input is a list of timesteps, and each timestep is a feature tensor.
 That means that you could have a input tensor like this (in Pythonic notation):